am-dimnet/TrustOOD-ECG/README.md

 No software reuse licence is asserted by this local package.
 The authors should add their chosen licence before public code distribution.

+TrustOOD-ECG — Revision 2 reproducibility supplement

+Version: 2026-09-18.

+The recorded evidence comprises 415 corrected PTB runs and 18 explicitly reused ECG-only runs, plus independently valid noise and wearable studies.
+All corrected runs use protocol-specific training-only HRV imputation, 40 epochs, the declared 3/5 seeds and the original model/configuration matrix.
+Scientific source files are byte-identical to the executed version; the figure generator additionally contains the final layout changes.

+Three distinct reproduction tasks

+Verify and redraw frozen results (CPU).
+Run python verify_package.py;

+install requirements-analysis.txt, then run python replot_frozen_aggregates.py --output /new/path/figures.
+ This verifies distributed file hashes and redraws all 11 quantitative figures from audited aggregate tables.
+It does not recompute predictions, bootstrap statistics, or the original record-level provenance audit.

+Recompute from the controlled original arrays.
+The complete private

+delivery Paper46_Revision2_Reproducible_Package and its relative ../../server_results tree retain all original arrays, states, logs, identifiers, imputers and provenance.
+Read CONTROLLED_REANALYSIS.md.
+ These materials cannot be reconstructed from mean/SD tables.

+Train a new scientific reproduction.
+Obtain official datasets under

+their terms; use DATA_PREPARATION.md followed by FRESH_RUNS.md. plan_fresh_matrix.py prints all 433 commands without executing them.
+ A fresh run of the 18 ECG-only configurations is new evidence, not the historical reuse in the manuscript.
+Runtime-dependent paths and hashes will differ, and numerical/seed comparisons must be reported honestly.

+Contents and provenance

+revision2/code contains the full model, data adapter, training, evaluation, calibration, aggregation, bootstrap, audit and plotting implementations. revision2/configs/jobs.json is the complete 433-cell matrix. historical_independent/code preserves the separate noise/wearable code. reference_outputs contains seed/class/metric summaries and final supplementary tables; reference_figures contains the final quantitative PDFs. provenance.json links each aggregate to its source SHA and records any removed path columns.
+No numeric metric is changed for distribution.
+PACKAGE_MANIFEST.json and SHA256SUMS cover every delivered file.

+Raw waveforms, identifier-bearing predictions, checkpoints, credentials and private operational inventories are excluded.
+Class-level counts and seed/subject-level statistical summaries are retained.
+Hardware/runtime records distinguish the V100S corrected runs from independent RTX 6000D results and local CPU statistics.
+Cross-hardware bitwise equality is not promised.
+Bootstrap uses 2,000 patient replicates; wearable comparisons use 10,000 subject replicates.
+Published multiplicity families remain intact.

+The included audits intentionally reject incomplete or mismatched evidence.
+They must not be bypassed to make a fresh result appear to be the frozen published archive.
+None of these scripts uploads, submits or shuts down a server.

+Pre-submission audit additions

+All eight manuscript CSV tables and their data dictionary are in reference_outputs/manuscript_tables.
+The new stratified calibration tables come from retained formal logits and original frozen temperatures; no training, inference or calibration refit was performed.
+All-stratum values match the original outputs for all 80 method/seed/variant cases.

+With authorized access to the controlled Revision2 tree, reproduce only this calculation (CPU) using:

+python analysis/recompute_stratified_calibration.py --revision-root /path/to/Revision2 --output-dir /new/path/stratified_calibration

+The output directory must not exist.
+The frozen origin hash and raw NPZ hashes are checked.
+Private prediction arrays are required and are not in this ZIP.
+This command is distinct from model evaluation and does not produce new models.

+Five structural figures have a separate source:

+python revision2/code/generate_structural_figures.py --output-dir /new/path/structural_figures

+Figures 2, 3 and 5 now show the executed normalization, single-source loss convention and raw motion sampling rate; label fit was improved.
+Quantitative figure arrays remain unchanged.
+Numerical ECE definitions differ slightly between formal and independent noise studies; see the table index.
+The executed training/evaluation code remains byte-identical to the previous scientific archive.
+This package is a local deliverable, not a public update.